-TL;DR: How To Be A Millionaire With The Aid Of Compound Interest
+TL;DR: How to Retire a Millionaire With the Aid of Compound Interest

-- Even if you’re 40 years old today with no savings, retiring a millionaire is within reach.
-You just need to put aside a lot more each month to make it a reality.
+You just need to put aside a LOT more each month to make it a reality.

 So how confident are you about your retirement?

-Well, the concept of compound interest states that you should start investing right now.
+Well, the concept of compound interest states that you should start saving and investing right now.